The William Davidson Story

 Unlike many refugees, Joseph Wetsman and his wife Bessie had a plan: once in New York, they were to travel on to Muscatine, Iowa.
 There a fellow Ukrainian was expected to greet them and help them settle.
 But the person never appeared, and the Wetsmans, with little money and no English-language skills, were on their own in Muscatine.

 The couple also made a pledge: they would save their money and bring their relatives to the United States, one-by-one.

-The Wetsmans moved to Detroit in 1902, to join Joseph’s brother and take advantage of the city’s robust real estate market and its excellent schools and universities for their children.
+The Wetsmans moved to Detroit in 1902, to join Joseph’s brother and take advantage of the city’s robust real estate market and, for their children, its excellent schools and universities.
 Joseph’s entrepreneurial acumen, first developed in the Ukraine, had flourished in the U.S. In Detroit, the family was quite successful in commercial real estate and the budding movie-theater business.